Ian-Chan-888/Swoop/Readme.md

 This is a short test script written in Java, using the Selenium framework.

+Arguably, there are probably many different ways to handle each automation function.
+This is just one way of doing it that is more efficient.

 Assumptions:
 1. To run the program one can use an IDE of their choice.
 I used eclipse but IntelliJ should work as well.
 2. The test is written for the chrome browser using the chromedriver.exe which can be downloaded https://chromedriver.chromium.org/downloads.